karan1149/cs224u-project/README.md

 # cs224u-project
-Investigating the effect of multimodal image-text embedding on intrinsic word evaluation tasks
+Investigating the effect of multimodal image-text embedding on intrinsic word evaluation tasks.